• Skip to primary navigation

 The big version made these giant bubbles!

-Bubble wand in action - outdoor science for kids
+Bubble wand in action

 We even used a tube to make a bubble pipe.
 I didn’t think this would work, but it was fantastic.
-We used the inside of a roll of wrapping paper so it was quite a long tube and made a satisfying noise as the bubble popped out.
+We used the inside of a roll of wrapping paper, so it was quite a long tube and made a satisfying noise as the bubble popped out.
 A plastic tube would work better as the cardboard got a bit damp.

 bubble tube - science for kids